Forvia

 Forvia SE (stylized in all-uppercase), formerly Faurecia SE, is a French global automotive supplier headquartered in Nanterre, in the western suburbs of Paris.
 In 2022 it was the 7th largest international automotive parts manufacturer in the world and #1 for vehicle interiors and emission control technology.
-One in two automobiles is equipped by Faurecia.
+One in two automobiles is equipped by Forvia.
 It designs and manufactures seats, exhaust systems, interior systems (dashboards, centre consoles, door panels, acoustic modules) and decorative aspects of a vehicle (aluminium, wood).

-Faurecia's customers include the Volkswagen Group, Stellantis, Renault–Nissan–Mitsubishi, Ford, General Motors, BMW, Daimler, Toyota, Tesla, Inc., Hyundai-Kia, Jaguar Land Rover and BYD among others.
+Forvia's customers include the Volkswagen Group, Stellantis, Renault–Nissan–Mitsubishi, Ford, General Motors, BMW, Daimler, Toyota, Tesla, Inc., Hyundai-Kia, Jaguar Land Rover and BYD among others.
 More than 20% of the 2024 turnover were generated in China.

-Faurecia employs 8,300 engineers and technicians.
+Forvia employs 8,300 engineers and technicians.
 The company operates over 300 production sites and 35 R&D centres in 37 countries worldwide, with 403 patents filed in 2017.
 About half of these sites are manufacturing plants operating on the just-in-time principle.
-Faurecia joined the United Nations Global Compact in 2004.
+Forvia (as Faurecia) joined the United Nations Global Compact in 2004.